 Also, be sure to set up some sort of conversion tracking software on your site to track how successful your remarketing campaign has been.
 However, it’s important to note that if you also want to import goals and e-commerce data analytics, Google AdWords will not track view-through-conversions.

 When designing a successful retargeting campaign, it helps to have some professional insight to ensure the best ROI.
 For this reason, Digital Marketing Blueprint offers comprehensive white label PPC management services for a wide range of industries.
-Contact them today to learn more about their adaptive SEO services, content marketing solutions, social media strategies, and more.
+Contact them today to learn more about their adaptive SEO services, content marketing solutions, social media strategies, white label link building, and more.